evae2/hello-world/README.md

 # hello-world
 eep!

+Hi internet,

-Hi internet, I'm 70 trillion cells living a speeding pile of rocks.
+I'm 70 trillion cells (give or take) living on a pile of speeding rocks.
+I like balancing on two wheels and fluffy animals with four legs.